 Natural wear, DIY paints, unreasonable use

 The first category of exclusions deals with how you treat your windows.
-Any tints, paints, or finishes not ProVia approved, and torn screens are not covered.
-Any damages that occur due to negligence, abuse, or unreasonable use are not covered as well.
+Any tints, paints, or finishes not ProVia approved and torn screens are not covered.
+Any damages due to negligence, abuse, or unreasonable use are also not covered.

 Windows installed in vehicles and ships are also not warranted.